 Where to stay in Northern Queensland

-Riley Resort – A new modern hotel right on the esplanade in Cairns, they have over 300 rooms, many of which have stunning ocean views.
-The resort is part of the Crystalbrook Collection which takes responsible luxury seriously with a plastic-free policy across the hotel and restaurant as well as utilizing solar energy and their own cruelty-free farms for their meat and produce.
+Crystalbrook Riley– A new modern hotel right on the esplanade in Cairns, they have over 300 rooms, many of which have stunning ocean views.
+The resort is part of the Crystalbrook Collection, which takes responsible luxury seriously with a plastic-free policy across the hotel and restaurant, as well as utilising solar energy and their own cruelty-free farms for their meat and produce.

 How to get there: Northern Queensland has international airports at Cairns and Townsville as well as airports further south at the Gold Coast and Brisbane.